 This seminar is designed to introduce students to liberal studies through close textual analysis, frequent writing, and shared discussion.
 Throughout the semester, students will have the opportunity to develop habits of critical reading and reflection, writing frequent response papers that directly engage philosophic texts.
 In addition, students will have several longer assignments which will encourage critical analysis and self-evaluation through re-drafting and re-writing.
 The aim of the course is to further develop students’ capacities to consider complex theoretical phenomena, individually through written work and collectively through engaged discussion, and all with the intent to develop sophisticated and persuasive arguments.

-Omitted 2015-16.
-Professor Poe.2014-15: Offered in Fall 2014
+Fall semester.
+Professor Poe.2017-18: Offered in Fall 2017

 Fall semester.
-Professor Griffiths.2014-15: Offered in Fall 2014
+Professor Griffiths.2017-18: Offered in Fall 2017

 The late eighteenth century is often characterized as the Age of Enlightenment, a time when educated men and women were confident that human reason was sufficient to understand the laws of nature, to improve society’s institutions, and to produce works of the imagination surpassing those of previous generations (and rivaling those of classical antiquity).
 The early nineteenth century brought a distrust of rationality (the Head) and an affirmation of the importance of human emotion (the Heart).
 “Romanticism and the Enlightenment” will test these broad generalizations by reading, looking at, and listening to some representative verbal, visual, and musical texts.
 Among the texts are paired and opposed works by Jean-Jacques Rousseau, Benjamin Franklin, J. W. von Goethe, Voltaire, Thomas Gray, John Keats, Jane Austen, Emily Brontë, Wolfgang Amadeus Mozart, Franz Schubert, Jacques Louis David, and Caspar David Friedrich.
 In dealing with these and other diverse texts, no special skills are required.